o0o0o00o0/AlphaVAE/README.md

 ## 🧪 Evaluation

-> 📂 Before running evaluation, make sure `data.tar.gz` has been downloaded using **Git LFS** and extracted to the appropriate location:
+> 📂 Before running evaluation, please download the dataset from **[Google Drive](https://drive.google.com/drive/folders/1uj-1sFXeHXb9Moj30YzbSBJZNxniYhaR?usp=sharing)** and extract it to the appropriate location.
 >
 > ```bash
-> git lfs fetch --include="data.tar.gz"
+> # Download manually from the link above
-> git lfs checkout
+> # Then extract:
-> tar -xzvf data.tar.gz
+> tar -xzvf Alpha_test_split.tar.gz
 > ```

 To evaluate model performance: